-Your doctor will have scheduled a 6-month check up for your child, which will be due in two more weeks.
-The vaccinations scheduled at this time will be against hepatitis B, diphtheria, tetanus and whooping cough.
+Your Paediatrician will have scheduled a 6-month checkup for your child, which will be due in two more weeks.
+The vaccinations complete by this time will be against hepatitis B, diphtheria, tetanus and whooping cough.
 The PCV protects the child against meningitis, ear infections and pneumonia.
-For stomach flu, the rotavirus oral vaccine is prescribed, and the Hib vaccine is to combat the Haemophilus influenza type b bacteria which can cause epiglottitis or pneumonia in the child.
+For stomach flu, the oral rotavirus vaccine is prescribed, and the Hib vaccine is to combat the Haemophilus influenza type b bacteria, which can cause epiglottitis or pneumonia in the child.
 Just make sure that if any one of these are pending you should get them done.
 You can also discuss the flu vaccination with your doctor at this time.

-There are a few activities that you can choose to play with your child in this week, which is both fun and work well to improve the motor skills and development of the child.
+There are a few activities that you can choose to play with your child this week to improve his motor and cognitive skills.

 [Also Read: 5 Months Old Baby Games and Activities]

-This improves the sense of understanding the baby has about the world around him, using his favourite teddy bear.
-You need to wrap up the child in at least five layers of clothing or bags, with the doll being hidden at first.
-Peel off each layer and ask him where his teddy is, and finally watch him be delighted when the teddy appears from the last bag.
+This activity improves the sense of understanding the baby has about the world around him, using his favourite teddy bear.
+You need to gently wrap up at least five layers of clothing or bags around the teddy.
+Then, peel off each layer and ask him where his teddy is, and finally watch him be delighted when the teddy appears from the innermost bag.

 2. Treasure Hunt

-This activity is simple, and it develops the fine motor skills of the child in a huge manner.
+This activity is simple, and it helps develop the fine motor skills of the child.
 Whenever you go outdoors or to a special place, carry a small basket along with you.
-When you see something pretty, like a flower, pluck it and show it to your child- then place it into the basket in front of him.
+When you see something pretty, like a flower, pluck it and show it to your child.
+Then, place it into the basket in front of him.
 Pretty soon, the child will start pointing towards the items that he wants.
-Try and collect them, but remember to stay away from anything poisonous or which poses a choking hazard to the child.
+Try and collect them, but remember to stay away from anything poisonous or something that could be a choking hazard.
 Let your child play with these items once he gets home, and maybe even pin his favourite items up on the refrigerator.

 When to Consult a Doctor

-As the mother of the child, your instincts need to be trusted more than your logical side.
+As a parent, your instincts need to be trusted more than your logic.
 If you ever feel that something is off with the baby, in his actions or the way he is behaving, it is best to pay a visit to your doctor.
 If any symptoms of vaccination last too long or the child has swallowed something that he was not supposed to, you should go the doctor as soon as possible.

 Parenthood is a wonderful thing, and even though looking after your child can be a difficult ordeal, the satisfaction you get in the long run is more than worth it.
 Let him move around during this time, but pay your doctor a visit quickly if you sense something off with the child.